GauthierBassereau/A-R-G-O-S/README.md

 ## Roadmap for Improvements

 - **History / Memory**
-  - Relative position embeddings.
   - Memory bank / PCA filtering of redundant tokens (see *DINO Foresight*).

 - **Hierarchical Planning**
   - (1) Predict Goal Image.
-  - (2) Generate intermediate states bridging current → goal.
+  - (2) Generate intermediate states bridging current → closest goal.
-  - (3) Optimize actions to reach them.

-- **Simulation for Controller**
-  - Train entirely in randomized simulated environments for robustness.
+  - (3) Redo (2) until next goal is at a certain threshold from the current state.
+  -> This could enable more efficient and better planning generation

 - **Self-Forcing**
   - Replace teacher forcing with self-forcing for long-horizon rollouts.